AffableAWE/task-tracker-lite/README.md

 A role-based Task Management REST API built with **FastAPI**, **PostgreSQL**, and **SQLAlchemy**.
 The application implements secure JWT authentication, role-based authorization, category management, task management, and an admin dashboard with filtering capabilities.
 The entire application is fully Dockerized for easy deployment.

-## Demo Video

-- merging it soon

----

 ## Features

 - JWT-based Authentication (Register, Login, Logout)